Top 10 Baseball Balls

 9. Easton IncrediBalls

-If you've ever played Little League or gone to a baseball summer camp you have used an IncrediBall.
+If you’ve ever played Little League or gone to a baseball summer camp you have used an IncrediBall.
 IncrediBalls look just like regular baseballs.
-They're white or grey usually and have raised red seams.
+They’re typically white or gray and have raised red seams.
 The only difference is that IncrediBalls are soft and squishy, unlike a hard baseball.
 IncrediBalls are made by Easton.
 They also do come in a softball variety and a bright yellow color as well.
 However, the traditional IncrediBalls look just like baseballs.
-These are good if you want to practice indoors, maybe throwing against a wall or hitting off of a tee in your house.
-IncrediBalls still are hard enough to break glass though so you want to be careful with that.
+These are good if you want to practice indoors, or often find yourself throwing against a wall or hitting off of a tee in your house.
+IncrediBalls are still hard enough to break glass though so you’ll want to be careful with that.
 IncrediBalls are used in T-ball sometimes instead of baseballs, in case younger children hit the ball at each other and hurt each other.
 You can buy IncrediBalls for about $4 per ball or $50 for a dozen.